murtato/project_01/README.md

         - The end game window should remove all functionality from the players.
     - Icebox:
         - If everything worked perfectly, I would have a button that would start the game in a "showdown mode", which puts the players on a stage that is 25% shorter in height than the normal game mode.
-        - Additional things include sound effects, gif explosions, and image sprites taking the place of the square avatars.
+        - Additional things include sound effects, gif explosions, and image sprites taking the place of the rectangular avatars.

 README:
 1. SPLOOSH BINARY BATTLER